awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecular-unfolding/evaluate-your-own-model.md

 ### Prerequisites

-1. Make sure you have AWS CLI and AWS CDK install in your workspace

-    > You can follow this doc [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to install AWS CLI.

-    > You can follow this document [CDK Getting Started](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites) to install and bootstrap CDK
+1. Make sure you have AWS CLI and AWS CDK install in your workspace.
+You can follow this doc [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to install AWS CLI.
+You can follow this document [CDK Getting Started](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites) to install and bootstrap CDK

-1. Permissions

-    Your AWS user must have at least [permissions](./permissions.json)
+1. Your AWS user must have at least [permissions](./permissions.json)

-1. QuickSight account

-    Check your QuickSight account [check your quicksight](../../../deployment/#check-your-quicksight)
+1. Check your QuickSight account [check your quicksight](../../../deployment/#check-your-quicksight)

-1. Make sure you have docker running in your workspace

-    > You can follow this document [Docker Install](https://docs.docker.com/engine/install/) to install docker.
+1. Make sure you have docker running in your workspace.
+You can follow this document [Docker Install](https://docs.docker.com/engine/install/) to install docker.

 ### Customize evaluation code